parse-community/docs/_includes/ios/objects.md

 }
 ```

 You can also model a many-to-many relation using the `PFRelation` object.
 This works similar to an `NSArray` of `PFObjects`, except that you don't need to download all the Objects in a relation at once.
-This allows `PFRelation` to scale to many more objects than the `NSArray` of `%{ParseObject}` approach.
+This allows `PFRelation` to scale to many more objects than the `NSArray` of `PFObject` approach.
 For example, a `User` may have many `Post`s that they might like.
 In this case, you can store the set of `Post`s that a `User` likes using `relationForKey:`.
 In order to add a post to the list, the code would look something like:

 ```objc
 PFUser *user = [PFUser currentUser];